srt9821/Data-Science-Portfolio/README.md

 Lastly in this section, we explore more on a wide perspective.
 In this part we observe on the sales across all the region to later utilize for comparsion diagram, the data is as shown in fig 8.

 #### 3. Worksheet Build

+In this project will consist of total of 5 worksheets that will answer all the questions state in the project objective.
+Begin with connect to the dataset table for particular worksheet.
+Worksheet 1 will present about the total purchases in which grouped by product category.
+Worksheet 1 uses pie chart to visulize the majority of the number toward the category as shown in fig 8.

+fig 8

+Worksheet 2 will visualize in frequency of purchase seperated by certain preiod of time and grouped by gender .
+In this worksheet, using barchart can easily show the grouped population while maintaining the comparison of the data as shown in fig 9

+fig9

+Worksheet 3 will visualize seasonal trends of an item.The trend chart can be shown in various chart but in this porject i decided to use sunbrust chart to focus the majority of number in both season ans item variable. the chart is as shown in fig 10.

+fig 10

+worksheet 4 wil focus on customer's feedback on a certain product.
+This fourth worksheet visualize on the overall item rating, worksheet shows both item that have the most rating within its own category.
+The rating is in the table as shown in fig 11.

+fig 11

+Lastly, the worksheet 5 will visualize the sales across all USA region but in this scenario Alaska is excluded.
+The grion comparison is as shown in fig 12.

+fig 12

 #### 4. Dashboard Build